 consideration applies to any northern Alps hiking trip, whether

-in France, Switzerland, or Austria, —and for that matter to trips of any sort almost anywhere.
+in France, Switzerland, or Austria, —and for that matter to trips of any sort in northrern Europe.
 While the southern Alps are

 they are so greenand rain can delay or even spoil a GR5 trip.

 By and large I personally have had good luck with the weather with